 The noodles are poached in water, drained and then tossed in shallot oil and soy sauce.
 They keep the sauces simple so that you can taste the original flavour of the noodles.

-The noodles are specially hand made in Johor by the owner’s brother and transported to Singapore.
+The noodles are specially made by the owner’s brother.
 The ingredients are essentially flour, eggs, salt, water and something which the owner prefers to keep secret, although he assures me that it is a common ingredient that is widely used in other dishes.

 The owner, Ah Lek, who hails from Sibu tells me that he was operating out of a stall in Tampines 10 years ago and was doing quite well before the rentals went up which forced him to go into other non-food related business.
 He’s brother continued the business under the brand, QQ noodles in Bugis.